If you are interested in making your products look trustworthy to consumers, then product warranties may be something you should consider.

 It's important to provide warranties for your products if you want consumers to feel confident about buying them.
 In this article, we'll walk you through the complete and the only guide you need to create a product warranty policy for your brand.

-Identify your legal requirements to create a warranty policy.
+Identify your legal requirements before creating your warranty policy

 Before you begin writing, check your state's legal requirements for warranty policies.
 In some cases, your warranty policy may need to be approved by a lawyer.
 In other cases, you may only need to ensure that it complies with federal and state warranty laws.
 If you are unsure of your state's requirements, consult a lawyer or a government agency for guidance.
 Also be sure to look into any industry-specific rules.